Pet Success Stories

 Abbi Glasco

-One option was surgical correction in which displaced disc material would be removed in order to take pressure off of the spinal cord and the associated spinal nerves with the goal of alleviating the resulting symptoms of discomfort, pain, and paralysis.
-A second option was a regimen of medication, laser therapy, and strict cage rest, to promote healing and regain function in her hind legs.
+One option was surgical correction, in which displaced disc material would be removed in order to take pressure off the spinal cord and the associated spinal nerves with the goal of alleviating the resulting symptoms of discomfort, pain, and paralysis.
+A second option was a regimen of medication, laser therapy, and strict cage rest to promote healing and regain function in her hind legs.
 Abi’s family committed to the second option.

-Treatment began with a protocol of prescription pain relief, anti-inflammatory, and muscle relaxing medications.
-These were coupled with therapy laser treatments which promote reduced pain and inflammation, increased blood flow to the targeted areas of treatment, and enhancement of the healing process to those same areas.
+Treatment began with a protocol of prescription pain relief, anti-inflammatories, and muscle-relaxing medications.
+These were coupled with therapy laser treatments, which promote reduced pain and inflammation, increased blood flow to the targeted areas of treatment, and enhancement of the healing process in those same areas.
 Strict cage rest was also prescribed and vital to Abi’s treatment.

 Orion Hanson